 Use our online calendar to view and register for daily information sessions, open houses and program-specific events.

-Podcasts created by UT instructional design and technology graduate students: SoundCloud Stream
+List to podcasts created by UT instructional design and technology graduate students.

 Given the diverse career tracks in instructional design, this program offers students the flexibility to customize their course of study based on individual goals and interests.
 Graduates of the program are well prepared to practice their unique, multidisciplinary profession in a variety of settings, including businesses, K-12 schools, higher education, government and military, or to pursue doctoral studies.